Pet Rooster Kills 76-Year-Old Woman In Rare Attack, Pecking Her To Death

-A rooster pecked an elderly Australian woman to death, an exceptionally-rare instance of a domesticated bird fatally attacking a human.
+A rooster pecked an elderly Australian woman to death, an exceptionally rare instance of a domesticated bird fatally attacking a human.

 As Fox News reports, the 76-year-old woman had been collecting eggs at her Australian home when she somehow provoked an aggressive rooster.
 The animal began pecking her in her lower legs, and in one peck, managed to strike a varicose vein.
 The elderly woman then bled to death.

 According to WebMD, varicose veins afflict as much as 60 percent of all Americans.
-The condition occurs when a vein near the surface of the skin becomes bulged and mis-formed, causing blood to pool in them.
+The condition occurs when a vein near the surface of the skin becomes bulged and malformed, causing blood to pool in them.
 In almost all cases, the problems caused by the veins are merely cosmetic.
 However, some patients may experience some minor annoyances related to the problem, such as itchy skin or swollen ankles.

-So rare are fatalities associated with varicose veins, and so rare are domestic fowl attacks on humans fatal, that this particular case made the scientific journals.
+So rare are fatalities associated with varicose veins and so rare are domestic fowl attacks on humans fatal, this particular case made the scientific journals.
 In this case, an analysis of the event was discussed in the journal Forensic Science, Medicine and Pathology.

 “This case demonstrates that even relatively small domestic animals may be able to inflict lethal injuries in individuals if there are specific vascular vulnerabilities present.”